Nelwhix/Nelwhix/README.md

 - 👋 Hi, I’m @Nelwhix
-- 👀 I’m interested in HTML, CSS, JS and PHP
+- 👀 I’m interested PHP, Laravel and VueJS
-- 🌱 I’m currently learning PHP
+- 🌱 I’m always learning
 - 💞️ I’m looking to collaborate on PHP
 - 📫 How to reach me nelsonisioma1@gmail.com